 Description

-EXTERIOR: the main elevation faces north and is of three wide bays and two storeys.
-The front door is positioned between the eastern two bays, a small inserted window being placed to its right (west).
+The main elevation faces north and features three wide bays across two storeys.
+The front door is located between the eastern two bays, with a small inserted window to its right.
 The door is vertically boarded and set beneath a brick flat arch.
-All three bays have a broad window to each floor also with brick flat arches and projecting sills; the central ground floor window previously being narrower, now having a reconstituted stone lintel set beneath a residual brick arch.
-The joinery for these large windows consists of modern Yorkshire horizontal sliding sashes each of three lights of six panes, the flanking lights being fixed.
-The gables are raised and coped and have brick end stacks.
+Each bay has a large window on both floors, also with brick flat arches and projecting sills.
+The central ground floor window was previously narrower and now has a reconstituted stone lintel beneath a residual brick arch.
+The joinery for these large windows consists of modern Yorkshire horizontal sliding sashes, each with three lights of six panes, while the flanking lights are fixed.
+The gables are raised and coped, featuring brick end stacks.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.